Samantha Braden is the daughter of patrollers Karen and Tim. She spent Sunday mornings in Youth Ski Patrol classes while her parents worked a shift.

 Experience the Joy of Giving Back on the Mountain

-Todd Boss summarized his thoughts about the benefits of youth ski patrol, “…my son was proud to be in a position of increased visibility on the mountain while working with the ski patrol.
+Todd Boss summarized his thoughts about the benefits of youth ski patrol: “My son was proud to be in a position of increased visibility on the mountain while working with the ski patrol.
 He enjoyed being in an entrusted position and took pride in his work effort while he was with the ski patrol.
-He very much would love to work at Wintergreen someday, either as an instructor or on the patrol. and this was a great introduction.
+He very much would love to work at Wintergreen someday, either as an instructor or on the patrol. and this was a great introduction.”

 How to Register for Wintergreen Youth Ski Patrol

-Visit www.wintergreenskipatrol.org for more information about this program and others – and be sure to follow Wintergreen Ski Patrol on Instagram and Facebook @wintergreenskipatrol.
+Visit www.wintergreenskipatrol.org for more information about this program and others.
+And be sure to follow Wintergreen Ski Patrol on Instagram and Facebook @wintergreenskipatrol.